WormBase/names/README.md

 # * Check if the hard-coded WB_DB_URI default (see MakeFile) applies.
 #   If not, define WB_DB_URI to point to the appropriate datomic DB.
 # * Ensure to define the correct GOOGLE_REDIRECT_URI for google authentication (http://lvh.me:3000 when developing locally)
+# Executing this make target will automatically set the required execution environment variables
+# for Google Oauth2 authentication, through EB (retrieved from AWS SSM).
 make eb-deploy PROJ_NAME=<env-name> [GOOGLE_REDIRECT_URI=<google-redirect-uri>] [WB_DB_URI=<datomic-db-uri>] [AWS_EB_PROFILE=<profile_name>]
 ```